eightsmile/cfa/Derivatives.md

 1. The volatility of the return on the underlying is known and constant. 恒定的constant vol

-    volatility can be predicted with certainty.
+    **volatility can be predicted with certainty**

 2. The model includes the assumption that arbitrage opportunities do not exist: "No arbitrage opportunities are available in the marketplace." 市场无 arbitrage op

 3. The model is based on the assumption that prices do not move in discrete amounts as described in this statement.
-The reading states: "**Geometric Brownian motion** implies **continuous** prices, meaning that the price of the **underlying instrument does not jump from one value to another; rather, it moves smoothly from value to value.**" 连续的，price do not jump
+The reading states: "**Geometric Brownian motion** implies **continuous** prices, meaning that the price of the **underlying instrument does not jump from one value to another; rather, it moves smoothly from value to value.**" 连续的，**price do not jump** 因为 price GBM，所以 rate BM iid normal

     - The underlying follows a statistical process called geometric Brownian motion, which implies that the **continuously compounded return is normally distributed**.
     - Geometric Brownian motion implies continuous prices, meaning that the price of underlying instrument does not jump from one value to another; rather, it moves smoothly from value to value.

-4. The options are European-style, meaning that early exercise is not allowed.
+4. The options are **European-style**, meaning that early exercise is not allowed.

-5. The continuously compounded risk-free interest rate is known and constant; borrowing and lending is allowed at the risk-free rate.
+5. The **continuously compounded** risk-free interest rate is known and constant; borrowing and lending is allowed at the risk-free rate.

-6. If the underlying instrument pays a yield, it is expressed as a continuous known and constant yield at an annualised rate.
+6. If the underlying instrument pays a yield, it is expressed as a continuous known and constant yield at an **annualised rate**.

-7. Liquidity of trading.
+7. **Liquidity of trading.
 Short selling is permutable.
 No friction and trading cost.
-Leverage at continuously compound risk free rate is ok.
+Leverage at continuously compound risk free rate is ok.**

 #### Black Model - Options on Futures